GREEA Instructor Conference Education (ICE)

 What Brokers Need to Know

-During this course, the instructor provided the most frequent violation and issues the Georgia Real Estate Commission is having with Brokers.
-Armed with the content, instructors were given ideas and topics upon which to build courses specifically for brokers.
-Having broker-specific courses will benefit the real estate industry as a whole and assist brokers in the supervision of their firms and affiliates under their supervision.
-Click here for the slide deck.
+During this course Nakia provided the most frequent violations and issues the Georgia Real Estate Commission is having with brokers.
+Armed with the content, instructors were given ideas and topics upon which to create courses specifically for brokers.
+Having broker specific education will benefit the real estate industry as a whole and assist brokers in the management of their firms and supervision of those licensees and staff affiliated with the firm.

 Presentation Skills: Do I Have Your Attention Now